 - In a large bowl, mix ground turkey, breadcrumbs, dried oregano, garlic powder, minced onion, egg, and Worcestershire sauce.
 Shape into 1 1/2 inch meatballs.

 - Heat olive oil over medium heat in a large skillet.
 Add meatballs and cook until browned on all sides.
 Do not crowd the skillet.
 If necessary, work in batches.
-Remove the meatballs to an oven-proof plate.
+Remove the meatballs to a plate.

 - Melt butter in the same skillet over medium-low heat.
 Whisk in the flour and cook for 2-3 minutes, whisking constantly.
 Whisk in the chicken broth, garlic powder, onion powder, Worcestershire sauce, cream, and oregano.
 Cook until thickened.